 The course has five modules, with four lectures in each module.
 The first module will review the medical data miner’s tool-kit—including the use of ontologies in data-mining and healthcare utilization databases.
-The remaining modules will review three problem areas and computational methods used in that problem area via a set of 3-5 lectures ending in a “mini project” as home work.
-Each module will cover a new application area (e.g. drug safety surveillance, predictive analytics) and a new method (e.g. association rules, logistic regression).
+The remaining modules will review four problem areas and computational methods used in that problem area ending in a “mini project” as home work.
+Each module will cover a new application area (e.g. drug safety surveillance, predictive analytics) and new methods (e.g. association rules, logistic regression).
 In addition, there are 8 discussion sections that provide in depth explanation of the methods referred to in the lectures.
-For 2015, these discussion sections will be recorded and available to SCPD (and remote) students.
+For 2015, these discussions will be recorded and available to SCPD (and remote) students.